nasa/cumulus-dashboard/README.md

   npm run cypress
 ```

-When the cypress editor opens, click on `run all specs`.
+When the cypress editor opens, click on `run X integration specs`.
+Where X is the current number of integration specs.

 ### Local API server